Lixor18/Deskno/README.md

-Thank's if you downloading my app
+Thanks if you downloading my app

-It's an app as "Notes" but it's desktop.
+Notes app, and you can move each notes on the screen.
 Remember Windows 7 app notes?
 That's it!
-App but for non-windows devices.
+I liked that, and transofrmed for android.
-Functions: Note, Save, move
+Functions: Note, Save, Move.

-Support or you founded any bugs:
+~Support or you founded any bugs:~
-TikTok: @l1xor_;
-Telegram: @l1xor;
-Discord: l1xor;
-Gmail (Not recommended - I can don't answer): Vitaliyvinarskij6@gmail.com
+Support of this app ended 05.03.2026.
+The reason: project is completed, and nobody using.
+Now its your project.